Claimed

 About WisHope

 WisHope offers a well-rounded approach to addressing addiction and co-occurring mental health issues.
-Their approach encompasses various pathways to recovery, including residential care, outpatient aftercare, and sober living services.
+Their approach encompasses various pathways to recovery, including residential care, outpatient aftercare, recovery coaching, and sober living services.
 What sets WisHope apart is its holistic treatment philosophy, which combines evidence-based recovery techniques with alternative therapies, all customized to meet the specific needs of each individual.

 Treatment at WisHope includes a wide range of services, such as individual counseling, group therapy, recreational therapy, and family programming.
 Additionally, they provide valuable life skills training and job assistance, supporting individuals in their journey towards a more stable and fulfilling life.